Microsoft Outlook and Teams down for thousands around world

 - Published

-Thousands of users around the world have reported that they are unable to access Microsoft services, including Teams and Outlook.
+Tens of thousands of users around the world have reported being unable to access Microsoft services, including Teams and Outlook.

-Downdetector, which tracks websites, showed more than 5,000 people in the UK had reported that email service Outlook was inaccessible.
+Downdetector, which tracks website outages, showed more than 5,000 people in the UK had reported the email service Outlook was inaccessible.

-Other services including Teams and Xbox Live were also reported as being non-functional.
+Other services including Teams and Xbox Live were also reported by users as not working.

-Microsoft said it is investigating the outage.
+Microsoft says it is investigating the outage.

 We're investigating issues impacting multiple Microsoft 365 services.
 More info can be found in the admin center under MO502273.— Microsoft 365 Status (@MSFT365Status) January 25, 2023

+In a statement, the firm said it had "isolated the problem to networking configuration issues" and was analysing the "best mitigation strategy to address these without causing additional impact".

+Microsoft also said it was investigating a connectivity issue with its cloud computing service, Azure, affecting what it called "a subset of users".

-Microsoft Teams is used by more than 280 million people globally, primarily as a critical part of businesses and schools, where it is used for calls, meetings and organisation.
+Microsoft Teams is used by more than 280 million people globally, primarily in businesses and schools, where it can be of critical importance for calls, meetings and general service organisation.

+According to Downdetector, issues have been reported in many other countries around the world, with thousands of reports in India and Japan alone.